Bass2015/ecg_peak_labeller/README.md

 ## Acknowledgments 🙏

 This project was inspired by my passion for physiological data analysis and my love for Python programming.
 Thank you to all the open-source contributors whose work made this possible.

+## Future
+- Load your ECG numpy array by clicking on "Open ECG Data"